Thousand Character Classic

 The Thousand Character Classic (千字文 (千字文, Qiānzì wén)), also known as the Thousand Character Text, is a Chinese poem that has been used as a primer for teaching Chinese characters to children from the sixth century onward.
-It contains exactly one thousand characters, each used only once, arranged into 250 lines of four characters apiece and grouped into four line rhyming stanzas to make it easy to memorize.
-It is sung, much as children learning the Latin alphabet sing an "alphabet song."
-Along with the Three Character Classic and the Hundred Family Surnames, it has formed the basis of literacy training in traditional China.
+It contains exactly one thousand characters, each used only once, arranged into 250 lines of four characters apiece and grouped into four line rhyming stanzas to facilitate easy memorization.
+It is sung, akin to alphabet songs for phonetic writing systems.
+Along with the Three Character Classic and the Hundred Family Surnames, it formed the basis of traditional literacy training in the Sinosphere.